Team

 Javier has hands on experience in traditional forestry, agro-forestry, forest economics, GIS mapping & field supervision.
 He manages our operations in Izabal, overseeing up to 100 field workers and coordinators at a time and 200 (and counting) community partners.
 He manages a complex blend of species using 100% organic applications, these include cacao, avocado, vanilla, coconut and a selection of tropical hardwoods.
 He also supervises our infrastructure and nursery projects as well as our relationship with public forest institutions.
 He holds masters degrees in both Forest Economics and in Environmental Management, and hold a Bachelor of Science degree in Agro-ecology with an emphasis on sustainable agroforestry.

-Marta is an experienced forestry engineer and GIS specialist.
-She manages the company’s permanent sample plots and timber inventories.
-She navigates relationships with local environmental authorities and is charged with forestry subsidy compliance incentives.
-She is fluent in English and Spanish.
+Mauricio is an experienced forestry engineer and GIS specialist.
+He manages the company’s permanent sample plots and timber inventories.
+Often involved in community projects, mauricio is a native Kakchikel speaker and navigates relationships with local communities and is charged with forestry subsidy compliance incentives.

 Dwight Carter, Nursery Technician